 - Hide.me: No registration required.
 Strict zero-logs policy and a good set of privacy features.
 Free users are limited to 10GB of data per month

-Wondering how we found the best free VPNs for Windows 11?
+Wondering how we found the best free VPNs for Windows 10 and 11?
 We chose the best free VPNs for Windows by looking for those that fulfill the following criteria (more on our testing process later):

 - Genuinely free VPN provider (i.e. not a free trial)